ajherchenroder/live-bootstrap-distro-build-scripts/README.md

 On Hold:
 Freebsd
 Gentoo Prefix (upstream Prefix broken)
+Gentoo Install Media (broken with current version of livebootstrap)

 Netbsd notes:
 You will need a fourth partition in order to use this script.
 You will also need an additional USB stick or cd/dvd burner to install the final media to.
 I have used a 128GB USB stick to perform the build on and an additional 64 GB stick for the final Netbsd install media.